Grokmoo/sulis/Readme.md

 ## Troubleshooting

-If you encounter build errors on Linux, please see the recently changed Prerequisites above.
+If you encounter build errors on Linux, please check the Prerequisites section above first.

 Please check the [Issue Tracker](https://github.com/Grokmoo/sulis/issues) for known bugs.
 You can [create an issue](https://github.com/Grokmoo/sulis/issues/new).
 Please leave as much information as you can, including logs from your sulis user folder /log directory